Available at the PBA Orlando Campus starting January 8, 2018.

 - the opportunity for on-going, intentional practical application of academic knowledge in the praxis of ministry

 Students move through this degree as a cohort.
-Courses are therefore scheduled two days per week in morning and afternoon sections comprised of two courses each, in order to emphasize the integrated nature of biblical, theological, and ministerial studies.
-Students are encouraged to register each semester for both the morning and afternoon sections of classes in order to gain the most benefit from the integrated nature of the degree.
-Students may, however, register for only one section of classes per semester (morning or afternoon section).
-Students wishing to enroll in less than one section per semester (for instance a single course) may do so, but they should be advised that they will likely encounter scheduling challenges.
+Courses are therefore scheduled two days per week in morning and afternoon blocks comprised of two courses each, in order to emphasize the integrated nature of biblical, theological, and ministerial studies.
+Students are encouraged to register each semester for both the morning and afternoon blocks of classes in order to gain the most benefit from the integrated nature of the degree.
+Students may, however, register for only one block of classes per semester (morning or afternoon block).
+Students wishing to enroll in less than one block per semester (for instance a single course) may do so, but they should be advised that they will likely encounter scheduling challenges.

 The degree is also designed to emphasize the integrated nature of academic study and practical ministry.
 To this end, when enrolled in a full semester (Fall or Spring), students are strongly encouraged to enroll in the appropriate apprenticeship course as well.
 The practical nature of the apprenticeship will inform and be informed by the academic courses offered during the semester.